microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   * Iterate `LinAlgMatrixAccumulateToMemory` calls and gather types with groupshared flag.
   * Iterate `VectorAccumulateToDescriptor` calls and gather types from the input vector component type.
-Since there is no explicit interpretation, so it will interpret integer types as signed, and it does not support packed types.
-Use the same AccumulateStore record with the raw buffer flag for this.
+Without an explicit interpretation, integer types are treated as signed, and packed types are not supported.
+Use the same `AccumulateStore` record with the raw buffer flag for this.
-  * For identical component types, but a different memory flag, combine flags on the same AccumulateStore record. (one record per unique type)
+  * For identical component types, but a different memory flag, combine flags on the same `AccumulateStore` record. (one record per unique type)
 * `MatrixConstruction`
   * Iterate all other wave/group scope matrix calls and gather shapes and types.
-  * Emit only one record per unique type, with minimum M/N/K across all uses with that type.
+  * For each component type, collect each unique shape.
+For each Use, one dimension is unused and should be set to 0.
+Shapes with different Uses won't be merged.
-  * Thread-scope matrices are excluded from MatrixConstruction gathering, because runtime feature info query is defined only for wave/group scope matrices.
+  * Thread-scope matrices are excluded from `MatrixConstruction` gathering, because runtime feature info query is defined only for wave/group scope matrices.